kadrlica/des-conda/README.md

 ## Updating conda/anaconda

-From time to time we want to upgrade `conda` and `anaconda` themselves [here](https://github.com/ContinuumIO/anaconda-issues/issues/984).
+From time to time we want to upgrade `conda` and `anaconda` themselves.
+More details on this process can be found [here](https://github.com/ContinuumIO/anaconda-issues/issues/984).

 ```
 > conda_setup